Toyota IMV platform

 The Toyota IMV platform is an automobile platform for SUVs, pickups/light trucks and passenger cars from Toyota.
 The name "IMV" stands for "Innovative International Multi-purpose Vehicle".
 It uses a ladder frame chassis construction.

 IMV platform-based vehicles are either rear-wheel drive or four-wheel drive (can be either full-time or rear-based part-time).
 The front suspension is independent double-wishbone, while the rear suspension is half-dependent.
 Engines are mounted longitudinally.

 History

 The IMV Project was first announced by Toyota in 2002.
 The project aimed to develop and produce pickup trucks, a minivan and an SUV outside Japan to reduce costs.
 The vehicles were released in 2004 as the seventh-generation Hilux, first-generation Innova and first-generation Fortuner respectively.

-Initial production of IMV vehicles were centered in Thailand, Indonesia, Argentina and South Africa, which would supply vehicles to countries in Asia, Europe, Africa, Oceania, Latin America and the Middle East in a complete form or by knock-down kits.
-The production of major components were divided, for example diesel engine production were centered in Thailand, petrol engines in Indonesia and manual transmissions in the Philippines and India.
+Initial production of IMV vehicles was centered in Thailand, Indonesia, Argentina and South Africa, which would supply vehicles to countries in Asia, Europe, Africa, Oceania, Latin America and the Middle East in a complete form or by knock-down kits.
+The production of major components was divided, for example diesel engine production was centered in Thailand, petrol engines in Indonesia and manual transmissions in the Philippines and India.

 Cumulative sales reached 1 million vehicles in 2006, 2 million in 2008, 3 million in 2009, 4 million in 2010, and 5 million in March 2012.